YAM Ensemble

 ... is the Yiddish word for “sea,” inspired by the shared musical repertoire of the Black Sea and Mediterranean regions; and the fluid, ever-evolving nature of folk music and culture.

-In recent years, Yiddish Summer Weimar (with the support of the Department of Transcultural Music Studies at the Hochschule für Musik FRANZ LISZT Weimar) has established a database of this interrelated regional repertoire.
+In recent years, Yiddish Summer Weimar (with the support of the Department of Transcultural Music Studies at the University of Music FRANZ LISZT Weimar) has established a database of this interrelated regional repertoire.
 While the close relationship between Turkish, Sephardic, and Greek music was expected, we also found that the repertoire these traditions share with klezmer/Yiddish (Ashkenazic Jewish) music was even more extensive than we thought.
-In the course of our research and musical projects, building on the work of ethnomusicologists like Zev Feldman, Joel Rubin, Josh Horowitz and others, we’ve come to understand just how deeply the Yiddish musical tradition is connected to the musics of the Black Sea region — Ottoman, Turkish, Greek, and Sephardic/Ladino musical cultures — even more so than we had previously imagined.

 In YAM, we put this research into practice by performing suites that bring together shared repertoire from all of these cultures, moving seamlessly between intricate arrangements and playful improvisation.
-This project offers both a learning and playing opportunity— a chance to meet new friends, explore new places, and be inspired by new musical influences.
+This project offers both a learning and playing opportunity a chance to meet new friends, explore new places, and be inspired by new musical influences.

 What to expect as a participant?